Skip to Content

 This is my favorite insecticide because it is made through the fermentation of a naturally occurring soil bacterium.

 What’s more, it has also been approved by OMRI.
-It is an easy-to-mix concentrate that has the ability to control worms and caterpillars that have the intention of destroying fruits and vegetables.
+It is an easy-to-mix concentrate that can control worms and caterpillars that intend to destroy fruits and vegetables.

 This is your go-to solution if you intend to eliminate tomato hornworms.